 Every participant on the program will get a copy of the group picture as a souvenir.
 The picture is also included with a press release Education in Action sends to your school's principal and school district's Public Information Office.

 Why can’t I/we visit the café or gift shops?

 Chaperones are responsible for actively encouraging student participation and supervising their color groups throughout the day.
 If chaperones are in the café or gift shop without their color group, they are not meeting this requirement.
-In addition, as you will soon see, we do not have time for every participant in the group to visit the café or gift shops during this field trip.
-We provide food and snacks throughout the day, but you are more than welcome to bring extra drinks or extra snacks, as long as they are nut-free.
-In addition, we provide field trip souvenirs for each participating student and adult.
-If you do want to check out what the gift shops have to offer, you may do so on their gift shop websites.
+In addition, as you will soon see, you will not have time for every participant in the group to visit the café or gift shops during this field trip.
+Education in Action provides field trip souvenirs for each participating student and adult.
+If participants want to check out what the gift shops has to offer, each gift shop has a website.

 How much walking will I do during the day?

-We do a lot of walking during the day.
-We recommend wearing comfortable shoes.
+You will do a lot of walking during the day.
+Education in Actions recommends wearing comfortable shoes.